 Since 1910, we have collected, preserved, and digitized more than 200,000 specimens to document the region’s biodiversity and threatened species and ecosystems.
 We share this knowledge with conservation-minded researchers, decision-makers, and the global scientific community.

 In the E.C.
 Smith Herbarium, every wild-collected specimen is annotated with vital information such as its location, habitat, local abundance, and population health.
 Specimens are mounted, labelled, scanned, digitized, and filed.
 Their respective data are available online as data spreadsheets and scanned images.
-Physical specimens are available onsite for review with permission from the Collections Manager, or can be loaned via mail with permission and assistance from the Collections Manager.
+Physical specimens are available onsite for review with permission from the Herbarium Director, or can be loaned via mail with permission and assistance from the Herbarium Director.
 Specimens are frequently used by researchers for processes such as DNA sequencing and morphological analysis.

 Data